 As parents, we go through many “firsts” with our children, some joyful and others troubling.
-One new experience that can stand out as particularly unpleasant is the startled or fearful reaction of your child the first time he or she vomits.
+One new experience that can stand out as particularly unpleasant is the startled or fearful reaction of your child the first time they vomit.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy